alexliu0809/alexliu0809.github.io/_includes/blog_latexdiff_with_subfiles.md

 \providecommand{\DIFdelendFL}{} %DIF PREAMBLE
 %DIF END PREAMBLE EXTENSION ADDED BY LATEXDIFF
 ```
 There's other issues you might encounter.
 I hope you find Overleaf's debug output helpful.
-Things I've tried include keeping the text in `paper.tex` unchanged and/or removing all changes in a table.
+Things I've tried include keeping the text in `paper.tex` unchanged (latexdiff often messes with package import and command definitions), ignoring changes in bib and appendix (i.e., remove all highlights in bib / appendix), and/or removing all changes in a table.